 About the Nile River

 The Nile River is the longest river in the world.
 It is over 4,100 miles long!
-The Nile is located in northwest Africa and flows through many different African countries including Egypt, Sudan, Ethiopia, Uganda, and Burundi.
+The Nile is located in northeast Africa and flows through many different African countries including Egypt, Sudan, Ethiopia, Uganda, and Burundi.
 There are two major tributaries that feed the Nile, the White Nile and the Blue Nile.

 Upper and Lower Egypt